-Family Restrooms Family rest rooms are located near Gates A2, C3 and D1.
+Family Restrooms Family rest rooms are located near Gates C3 and D1.

 Baggage Allowances Baggage policies and fees vary depending on the airline, so contact your carrier directly for information regarding carry-on and checked baggage allowances for children.

-Lactation rooms for individuals who wish to express milk prior to or following a flight are located post-security just past the ABC and DE security checkpoints.
-One is located across from Capers Café near the South Lobby and the other is located near Gate D2.
-These are dedicated spaces that offer privacy for travelers and airport employees who need to express milk.
+Lactation rooms for individuals who wish to express milk prior to or following a flight are located post-security near Gate D2, Gate E8 and across from Capers Café near the South Lobby on Concourse B. These are dedicated spaces that offer privacy for travelers and airport employees who need to express milk.
 The rooms are designed for use by people without their infants; however, those traveling with infants who are seeking a quiet and private place to nurse their babies may also use these rooms.

 Each room is equipped with ample counter space, electrical outlets, a sink & a chair.
 Both rooms are ADA compliant and accessible.